FujiwaraTakuya/Fujis-Endosoma/Deepwoken RP-Combat Concept.md

 Every 10 points of this stat increases the scalable/leap-able distance by +5ft, increases the Base Movement outside of Combat by 10ft, increase Agility-based Mantras by +2, every 20 points increases the amount of Bleed Damage dealt while attacking Blocking enemies by +1, every 12 points increases Posture Damage against Unflinching Creatures by +1, and every 25 points increases the amount of Posture Damage dealt while Parrying enemies by +1.

-**Intelligence** - All players/humanoid creatures start with 10 Max HP.
+**Intelligence** - All players/humanoid creatures are unable to craft basic items outside of Campfires, food, and Mantra Manipulation.

-Every 10 points increases Elemental Mantras by +1, every 3 points increases Max Ether; at 10 points of Intelligence the Player can craft Basic Items; at 20 Intelligence they can craft Intermediate Items; at 40 they can craft Advanced Items; at 60 they can craft Master Items; at 100 they can craft Legendary Items; at 101+ they can craft Mythical Items.
+Every 10 points increases Elemental Mantras and Intelligence-based by +1, every 3 points increases Max Ether; at 10 points of Intelligence the Player can craft Basic Items; at 20 Intelligence they can craft Intermediate Items; at 40 they can craft Advanced Items; at 60 they can craft Master Items; at 100 they can craft Legendary Items; at 101+ they can craft Mythical Items.

 **Willpower** - All players/humanoid creatures start with 100 Max Sanity unless specified otherwise.

-Every point of Willpower increases their Max Sanity by +2, their Max Ether by +1, and every 15 points increases Elemental Mantras by +1; while crafting an Item, you can Enchant it with Willpower up to its Material-Cap, and both crafting Stats do not need to be taken by the same Player to Enchant an item.
+Every point of Willpower increases their Max Sanity by +2, their Max Ether by +3, every 10 points increases Willpower Mantras by +1, and every 15 points increases Elemental Mantras by +1; while crafting an Item, you can Enchant it with Willpower up to its Material-Cap, and both crafting Stats do not need to be taken by the same Player to Enchant an item.

 **Charisma** - Aside from The Knives of Eylis, The Ministry, and The Hundred Legions who always have a negative reputation with all other than those a part of their Factions, and those from Etrea and The Lost Celtor who have Positive reputation with all apart from those in the above-mentioned Factions, all Factions have Neutral Reputation with the Player(s).

-This stat affects a number of Charisma-based Actions including Vows of Mastery; every 3 points increases Vow of Mastery Effects by +1 whilst increasing other Charisma based Actions by +1 per 2 points; it also increases Elemental Mantras by +1 every 20 points whilst increasing Max Ether by +1 per 2 points.
+This stat affects a number of Charisma-based Actions including Vows of Mastery; every 3 points increases Vow of Mastery Effects by +1 whilst increasing other Charisma based Actions by +1 per 2 points; it also increases Elemental Mantras by +1 every 20 points whilst every point increases Max Ether by +2, and every 10 points increases Charisma-based Mantras by +1.

 **Heavy Weapon Proficiency** - Each 10 points of this Stat increases Heavy Weapon Damage by +1; every 20 points increases Two-Handed Heavy Weapon Damage by an additional +3; when Two-Handing any other weapon-type, increase their Weapon Damage by +1 instead.